vrinek/kowalski/README.markdown

 * rake tasks in the project to handle all services needed for testing (MySQL, MongoDB, Redis, ...)
 * ruby and rubygems to be installed system-wide
 * binary dependencies of gems to be met (should be if runner is a developer's machine)
-* spork to have been setup properly in the project
+* spork to have been setup in the project
+* custom config to override the ones in the git repo (config/database.yml.kowalski and others)

 ### Current Kowalski limitation:

 * limited configuration through kowalski.yml
 * only one runner per machine (no multi-core yet)
-* NEEDS the tmpfs in fstab (WIP to make it optional)
+* needs the tmpfs in fstab (WIP to make it optional)
 * has to be hacked to change versions of services and setup/preparation procedures
 * only RSpec is supported